Megan Joy Chapman | Dance Teacher

 - 2021 Attended Central Pennsylvania Youth Ballet Teachers Workshop, led by Darla Hoover.

-- 2022 Volunteer Project Dance Kona, Hawaii Anniversary Event, Refuel Leadership Retreat and choreography contributor.
+- 2022 Choreography Contributor and Performer at Project Dance Kona, Hawaii Anniversary Event and participant of Refuel Leadership Retreat.

 - To read full bio, please go to my About Page.